A General Description of the University Libraries

 Special collections include historical physical education materials; cello music collections; the Randall Jarrell Collection; the Lois Lenski Collection; the Woman's Collection; collections devoted to history of dance, the book as an art form, and modern private presses; and a notable collection of rare books in several fields.

 Jackson Library is a depository for the University archives and for material relating to the history of UNCG; it is also a selective depository for U.S. government documents, as well as a full depository for State documents.

 In addition to its own book collections, the Libraries are able to borrow, by means of interlibrary loan, material from other libraries for faculty, students and staff.
 Through a cooperative lending agreement with the other sixteen campuses of the University of North Carolina system students may borrow books directly from the libraries of those institutions with their UNCG ID card.
 Faculty, staff and students may also check out materials from other academic libraries in the Piedmont area through the Triad Area Libraries Association agreement.

 The University Libraries are dedicated to providing state-of-the-art information technology for use by its patrons.
-Over 200 computers provide access to the internet and a variety of software.
-Laptops and other technology including cameras and video recorders are available for checkout.
+Over 300 computers provide access to the internet and a variety of software.
+Laptops and other technology, including cameras and video recorders, are available for checkout.
 The buildings provide wireless access for UNCG affiliated users and guests.
-The Electronic CITI and Superlab in Jackson Library provide more than 150 machines for general-use computing by current UNCG faculty, staff, and students.
-Jackson Library also contains about 90 machines which provide access to the Library's catalog, as well as electronic databases and full text resources, and the Harold Schiffman Music Library has a number of computers as well.
-In addition, the first floor of Jackson Library is equipped for wireless Internet access.
+In addition to the computers provided by the Libraries, ITS's Superlab offers an additional 125 computers within Jackson Library for use by current UNCG faculty, staff, and students.